 We were visiting Dubai and felt we really couldn’t miss out on Abu Dhabi with kids.
 At only an hours drive from Dubai and direct flights from London to Abu Dhabi itself, the city of glitz and glam with stunning beaches is more than accessible.
 Based on an island extending from the mainland into the Arabian gulf, it’s no surprise the beaches are stunning.
 The skyline is dominated by skyscraper buildings with some unusual architectural design.

-Being the capital of UAE, it’s no doubt the city has some incredible landmarks such as the Sheikh Zayed Mosque and Emirates Palace.
+Being the capital of the United Arab Emirates, it’s no doubt the city has some incredible landmarks such as the Sheikh Zayed Grand Mosque and Emirates Palace.
 We spent four days exploring Abu Dhabi with kids but in truth, a week is probably a good amount of time to see and do all the highlights at leisure.
 We’ve had a little help from our friends to put this itinerary together due to our limited time in Abu Dhabi, we didn’t want to miss out on the best things!

 THINGS TO DO IN ABU DHABI WITH KIDS